NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 admin@ncs# resource-pools ip-address-pool pool1 range 192.168.0.0 192.168.255.255
 ```

-User can set the preferred allocation-method on the pool while creating the pool or user can update the allocation-method later also by selecting the allocation-method value as either 'firstfree' or 'sequential'.
+The user can set the preferred allocation method on the pool while creating the pool or update the allocation method later by selecting the allocation method value as `firstfree` or `sequential`.

-Default value is 'firstfree'.
-If firstfree, release Subnets can be reused immediately.
-If sequential, released IPs will be used once the available pool is exhausted.
+The default value is `firstfree`.
+If `firstfree` is used, released subnets can be reused immediately.
+If `sequential` is used, released IPs will be used once the available pool is exhausted.
 ```
 admin@ncs# resource-pools ip-address-pool pool1 allocation-method firstfree
 ```